top of page

 Real-World Tips for Keeping Kids Safe on Set During the Summer Months

-Midway through the morning, one of the Associate Producers and my child’s “work mom” immediately noticed something was off.
-Without hesitation, the AD scooped my kid up, got them swiftly to a medic, and sent for me ASAP.
+Midway through the morning, one of the Associate Producers and my child’s “work mom” noticed something was off.
+Without hesitation, the AD scooped my kid up, rushed them to a medic, and sent for me ASAP.
 The care and attention my child received went beyond my expectations, and the follow-up care was top-notch.

-This is my first time seeing this level of care in person, and it reminded me that even with all the care provided on set, and as much as you try to do as a parent to prevent these unlikely moments, they can still happen.
-It reinforces the need to remain vigilant and always be prepared.
+This was my first time witnessing such a high level of care in person.
+It reminded me that despite all the precautions on set, and as much as we try as parents to prevent these situations, they can still happen.
+This reinforces the need to remain vigilant and always be prepared.
 That’s why I’m sharing these tips to help other Mompreneurs, Momagers, or anyone in a similar position.

 Preventive Care:

-Hydration is key—especially in the heat.
+Keeping kids hydrated is crucial, especially in the heat.
 Encourage your kids to use Kraft services for drinks with electrolytes instead of sugary drinks.
 It’s also a great idea to pack a few hydration packets they can add to their water bottles as an extra measure! 💧 Melaleuca’s Hydration Packets are a great choice for on-the-go hydration.
 If you’re interested in these products and Melaleuca’s membership, feel free to ask me for more details. 🌟

-Portable fan—We keep a small portable fan on set for between takes.
+We keep a small portable fan on set for between takes.
 It’s pocket-sized and makes a world of difference.
 I love our favorite one, which also doubles as a flashlight and external phone/iPad charger.
-Check it out here: https://amzn.to/44GohCN
+Check it out here: https://amzn.to/44GohCN.

-Nutrition & Rest—Ensure they’re getting a balanced meal and proper rest the night before the shoot and the morning of.
-Rest and good nutrition can help prevent fatigue and heat-related issues from sneaking up on them.
-As simple as it sounds it can be easy to skip out on this or cut corners when you’re super busy and super excited!
+Ensure they’re getting a balanced meal and proper rest the night before the shoot and the morning of.
+Good nutrition and rest can help prevent fatigue and heat-related issues from sneaking up on them.
+It’s easy to skip this when you’re busy and excited!

 In-the-Moment Care: